emRival/commuterline-schedule/README.md

     ```bash
     git push origin feature/your-feature-name
     ```
-5. Open a pull request.
+5. Open a pull request. 🚀

+---

-## License
+## 📜 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE). 📄

+---

-## Contact
+## 📧 Contact

-For questions or support, please contact:
+Have questions or need support?
+Reach out to us! 💌
 - **Email**: support@krlschedule.com
 - **GitHub**: [emRival](https://github.com/emRival)

+---

-Experience a smarter and more efficient way to commute with KRL Schedule, your ultimate companion for navigating Indonesia's commuter lines!
+🌟 Experience a smarter, more efficient way to commute with **KRL Schedule**!
+Your journey, redefined. 🚉✨